Learn·6 min read·2026-05-15

 Bottom line

 TCM is the higher-yield service in a discharge month if you can meet the 2-business-day contact and face-to-face windows.
+If your program can also separately staff and log the CCM minutes, bill both; Medicare has allowed it since 2020.
 If TCM is forfeit (missed contact window, no face-to-face) or the discharge was more than 30 days ago, fall back to CCM.
-Never bill both for the same patient in the same calendar month.
+Whatever you bill, never count the same minute toward two services.

 Frequently asked questions